ebullient/campaign-notes/compendium/mabina-cawood.md

 ## Secrets

+She has some kind of friendship or kinship with Harbin from an event that happened long ago.
+Because of that event, Harbin trusts trading magic items with her.

 She traded the #loot/splendiferous-bauble for a [legendary Ring of Djinni Summoning][1].
 She uses it to summon a female djinni named **Desri** from the Elemental Plane of Air.
 Desri casts the druid spell "Wind Walk" on herself, her horse, and (by special favor) her cart.
-This allows her to travel much farther (and more safely), as she has to spend fewer nights between towns.
-In the short time she has had the ring, she has made a point of being both respectful and kind to Desri every time she is summoned.
+This has completely changed the game for Mabina, as she can travel much farther, and has to spend a lot less time out on the open road between towns.

+She makes a point of being both respectful and kind to Desri, including bringing things that Desri can trade on her own plane, to ensure the binding is mutually beneficial.

 [1]: https://roll20.net/compendium/dnd5e/Ring%20of%20Djinni%20Summoning#content